wilsonmar/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 * [arabold/serverless-autoprune-plugin](https://github.com/arabold/serverless-autoprune-plugin) - Delete old AWS Lambda versions.

- Functions of the same component can use the lib folder to share common code.
+PROTIP: Functions of the same component can use the lib folder to share common code.

 <a id="IAM"></a>